ouyangziheng/LoRATSF/README.md

 ## Project Background

-This project is my final assignment for the Python course, aimed at exploring how to build an efficient long-term time series forecasting model.
+This project is my final assignment for the Python course, aimed at exploring some probabilities to build an efficient long-term time series forecasting model.
 The advantages of this model are:

 *   **Few parameters**: Making it deployable in resource-constrained environments.

 ## Project Objectives

-1.  **Optimize the SparseTSF model** to improve its adaptability to different time series datasets.
+1.  **Optimize the SparseTSF model** to minimize its parameters.
 2.  **Demonstrate the model’s performance** on multiple time series datasets, including traffic data, electricity load, etc.

 ## Environment Setup